Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design1/README.md

 dut.inp30.value = inp_test[30]
 ```
 - The behavioural descriprion of the golden model is: `mux_out = inp_test[Sel]` .
 - A 5-bit number was randomly generated in a while loop and this 5-bit number was then assigned to the selector port of the DUT and the golden model.
 The while loop was constucted to run for at least 31 times.
-This is to carter for the case where the generator may generate the all the possible thirty-two 5-bit numbers in an exhaustve but random manner, with the selector value with the buggy selection coming last in the iteration.
-The value '31' was not to be generated since as it is a 31 input MUX(according to the design specification).
+This is to carter for the case where the generator may generate all the possible thirty-two 5-bit numbers in an exhaustve but random manner, with the selector value with the buggy selection coming last in the iteration.
+The value '31' was not to be generated as it is a 31 input MUX(according to the design specification).
 - For every cycle of the loop the output of the DUT and golden model were "asserted".
-To prevent the loop from halting prematuredly when an assertion error is raised, error handling was employed, and a counter counts how many error is being encountered.
-Counter value of zero  means no error was raised and test cases were passed.
+To prevent the loop from halting prematurely when an assertion error is raised, error handling was employed, and a counter counts how many error is being encountered.
+Counter value of zero  means no error was raised and the test cases were passed.
 The test was ran more than once to capture bugs as many as possible.